Help Us Help Others:

 • Other causes: 9%

-Where home fires start
+Where do house fires start

 Most fatal fires start either in the sleeping area of the house or the lounge, followed closely by the kitchen area, followed up by all other areas of the house.
 Smoking contributes to a large amount of the fires that occur in the sleeping area, along with heated blankets, space heaters, or other portable electric devices that are used to heat a bedroom.